howardmann/Tutorials/functional_js.md

 Introduction to functional programming in JavaScript.
 This guide covers the following topics:

 1. What is functional programming?
+2. Higher order functions
-2. Applicative programming (map, filter, reduce)
+3. Applicative programming (map, filter, reduce)
-3. Recursion
+4. Recursion

 ## 1. What is functional programming and why should I care?
 Functional programming is often introduced as a programming style which makes use of some of the following features: